ChordPro/chordpro/docs/content/Using-ChordPro.md

 For compatibility, ChordPro recognizes most Chordii command line options.
 Note that not all of them actually do something.

+*Note:* Chordii used the term _grid_ for chord diagrams.
+It should not be confused with ChordPro grids.

 ### text-font

 `--text-font=`_FONT_ (short: `-T`)